-The Center for Active Design is excited to announce that over the next year, it will publish a series of supplements to the original Active Design Guidelines.
+The Center for Active Design is excited to announce that over the next year, it is partnering with various organizations to publish a series of supplements to the original Active Design Guidelines.
 The first in this series is titled Active Design Supplement: Promoting Safety.
-Drawing from existing research as well as industry best-practices, this document provides design guidelines on increasing safety for individuals while also promoting health within the built environment.
+Drawing from existing research as well as industry best-practices, this document provides design guidelines on increasing safety for individuals and venues while also promoting health and physical activity within the built environment.
 In total, 18 complementary urban scale and 9 building scale strategies were identified by drawing on existing studies and well-accepted best practices for maximizing safety.

 Injuries are the leading causes of death for Americans ages 1 to 44, with transportation-related injuries the most common cause.
 Research overwhelmingly shows that many planning strategies which address the design of neighborhoods, streets, and outdoor spaces can reduce the risk of injury while also increasing walking, bicycling and access to public transit.
 Similarly, many building design strategies that affect where individuals live, work, and play can promote increased safety and an active lifestyle.